metabrainz/picard/ui/README.txt

-In order to compile the UI files, you need patched version of pyuic.
+In order to compile the UI files with gettext support, you need a patched version of pyuic.